A Quotient Homology Theory of Representation in Neural Networks: Results

-In Figure \ref{fig:curves} we show two examples of learned curves and their associated homology groups given by the barcodes below.
-One can see that in the first example, standard persistent homology identifies a circular feature as the ends of the interval are close in the output despite the fact that the network does not map them onto each other.
+In Figure \ref{fig:curves} we show two examples of learned curves and their associated homology groups given by barcodes. {Barcodes encode topological features by intervals whose length represents their persistence across scales.
+The beginning of an interval on the $x$-axis corresponds to the scale at which a feature is born, whereas the end of the interval corresponds to the scale at which the feature dies.
+The barcodes for quotient homology are extracted from the persistence diagrams based on the quotient metric defined in \ref{Relative Homology on Data}.} One can see that in the first example, standard persistent homology identifies a circular feature as the ends of the interval are close in the output despite the fact that the network does not map them onto each other.
 This error is avoided when using quotient homology, as seen by the lack of bars in the barcode plot.
-In the second example, we see that both persistent homology as well as quotient homology generate two persistent features.
+In the second example, we see that both persistent homology and quotient homology generate two persistent features.
 However, given that we have access to the overlap decomposition, we are also able to track exactly which points were glued together by the network and were therefore responsible for the generation of the two circles.
-Many other examples are shown in Appendix \ref{fig:supp figure many knots}.
+Many other examples are shown in Figure \ref{fig:supp figure many knots} of the Appendix.